-The verdict: The redesigned 2016 Jaguar XF’s incremental changes deliver a more refined, athletic and comfortable four-door car that’s also an unlikely bargain.
+The redesigned 2016 Jaguar XF's incremental changes deliver a more refined, athletic and comfortable car that's also an unlikely bargain.

 Where the 2015 XF offered a turbocharged four-cylinder, supercharged V-6 and a choice of supercharged V-8s, the 2016 model year starts with only a supercharged 3.0-liter V-6.
 The new entry-level engine, a turbo-diesel 2.0-liter four-cylinder, will come later in the model year.
 (See the two model years compared.)

 There are two main XF types: the XF 35t and the XF S. I drove both.
 The 35t’s engine produces 340 horsepower, while the XF S has 380 hp, functions of different supercharger boost pressure.
 The 35t comes in Premium, Prestige and R-Sport trim levels, while the XF S stands alone.
 Both come with an eight-speed automatic transmission and the choice of rear- or all-wheel drive.

 The XF competes with the likes of the Audi A6, BMW 535i and Cadillac CTS (see them compared side by side).

 There wasn’t much wrong with the 2015 Jaguar XF midsize sedan, which might explain the mild, evolutionary approach Jaguar took in redesigning it for 2016.
 Without a tutor, you probably wouldn’t recognize the differences in exterior styling.
 The 2016 has lost 0.1 inch in overall length, but the wheelbase is 2 inches longer for more interior space, which helps differentiate the XF from the upcoming XE compact sedan.